Participants contribution for PJP 2022

 INFORMATION FORUM AND MARKET

-During the Information Forum, you will have 2 minutes to introduce your news in the plenary session, followed by meeting other participants in the form of a “Market Place”.
-This will give you an opportunity to discuss in-depth your project, programme, masterclasses, competition, or other initiatives with an interested audience.
+During the Information Forum, you had 2 minutes to introduce your news in the plenary session, followed by meeting other participants in the form of a “Market Place”.
+This gave you an opportunity to discuss in-depth your project, programme, masterclasses, competition, or other initiatives with an interested audience.

-Proposals should contain the title and a short description of what you intend to present.
+Proposals contained the title and a short description of what you intended to present.

 OPEN FLOOR

-The selected proposals will be included in the PJP Open Floor session.
-It will be possible to present both in-person and online.
+The selected proposals were included in the PJP Open Floor session.
+It was possible to present both in-person and online.

 PRE-CONFERENCE SESSIONS (Pop, Jazz, and World/Traditional/Folk)

 Pre-conferences at PJP are a meeting place for everyone who shares specific interests, as well as an opportunity to connect with colleagues across genres.
-This year´s format will be open discussions led by participants, supported by PJP WG members.
+This year´s format was open discussions led by participants, supported by PJP WG members.

-All AEC members are invited to contribute with proposals for discussion centered around this year´s PJP theme, regardless of the genre-specific pre-conference they are planning to attend: “ROADS LESS TRAVELLED: Directions, Connections, Deviations”.
+All AEC members were invited to contribute with proposals for discussion centered around this year´s PJP theme, regardless of the genre-specific pre-conference they were planning to attend: “ROADS LESS TRAVELLED: Directions, Connections, Deviations”.
 What does this theme mean to you from a pop/jazz/world folk traditional music point of view?

-The objective is to encourage three parallel discussions that address the members’ genre-specific interests, needs and points of view.
-Simultaneously, by focusing the discussions on the same theme, it would be equally desired to find connections and valuable ideas that are applicable across genres and fields.
-These findings will be shared by a representative of each session in a short general wrap-up right after the genre-specific discussions.
+The objective was to encourage three parallel discussions that address the members’ genre-specific interests, needs and points of view.
+Simultaneously, by focusing the discussions on the same theme, it had been equally desired to find connections and valuable ideas that are applicable across genres and fields.
+These findings were shared by a representative of each session in a short general wrap-up right after the genre-specific discussions.